R. B. McDowell

 Life

-famed as a dinner-party speaker, and met with numerous celebrities incl.
-Mick Jagger and Marianne Faithful chez Desmond Guinness; appt. to Chair of Oratory, 1981; emeritus fellow, remaining in rooms at TCD up to 2008 [aetat.
-94]; a series of homage-compilations were edited by Anne Leonard, viz., The Junior Dean, and The Magnificent McDowell (2006) also McDowell on McDowell: A Memoir (2008); there is a portrait by Derek Hill; d.
+though eccentric in everyday attire - especially for the worn overcoat and battered trilby - he was famed as a dinner-party speaker and met with numerous celebrities incl.
+Mick Jagger and Marianne Faithful chez Desmond Guinness; appt. to Erasmus Chair of Oratory, 1981, and retired in the same year; settle din a basement flat in Kilburn (London) but returned to Trinity as an emeritus fellow, resuming occupancy of college up to 2008 [aetat.
+94]; moved to Glenashling Nursing Home, Celbridge, Co.
+Kildare, where he died, 28 Aug.
+2011; a series of homage-compilations were edited by Anne Leonard, viz., The Junior Dean, and The Magnificent McDowell (2006) also McDowell on McDowell: A Memoir (2008); there is a portrait by Derek Hill; d.
 2 Aug.
-2011; he retained his British passport throughout his lifetime; the Guardian obit. is by Richard Pine.
+2011; he retained his British passport throughout his lifetime; the Guardian obit. is by Richard Pine (14 Sept.
+2011).
 DIW

 [ top ]